Nick Aldis: The British Invasion (2009–2011)

 After not being seen for over three months, Magnus returned on 14 June at the tapings of Xplosion, defeating Suicide and afterward challenging Rob Terry to a rematch for the Global Championship.
 The rematch took place at 29 June tapings of Xplosion, with Terry retaining his Global Championship.
 On 3 July 2010, Dixie Carter announced that Aldis had signed a new long-term contract with TNA.
-On the edition of 14 July 2010 of TNA Today, Aldis debuted a new ladies' man gimmick.
+On the edition of 14 July 2010 of TNA Today, Aldis debuted a new charming but promiscuous gimmick.
 He then went on to form a tag team with Desmond Wolfe, with the two of them defeating Amazing Red and Suicide in their first match together at 13 July tapings of Xplosion.
 At the 26 and 27 July tapings of Xplosion Magnus and Wolfe defeated the teams of Hernandez and Rob Terry and Ink Inc. (Jesse Neal and Shannon Moore) in a four tag team tournament to earn the right to challenge for the TNA World Tag Team Championship.
 On 26 August episode of Impact! the tag team of Magnus and Wolfe was named London Brawling.
 They were scheduled to receive their shot at The Motor City Machine Guns and the TNA World Tag Team Championship at No Surrender, but were at the last minute pulled from the event, with TNA citing a "personal issue" as the reason.
 It was later reported that Wolfe had been sidelined due to an undisclosed medical situation.
 Magnus returned to working live events on 30 September.